BenjaminSchaar/barlow_track/README.md

 ### Install together with pytorch

 Use the conda/mamba environment in the barlow_track.yaml file.
-Installation using mamba is tested on:
+Installation using mamba (and running) is tested on:
 - Rocky Linux
 - Ubuntu 22.04
-- Windows 11

 ### Install pytorch yourself